ligaya96/Google-BooksList/README.md

 # Google-Book List
 This Google Book-List application will allow the user to search and save books.
-The book will display and have a breif description of the book, as well as display the author and other refernce.
+The book will display and have a brief description of the book, as well as display the author and the ability of showing you where to purchase the book.
 This Google Book-list uses Google Book API to search and view books.

 # Installation
 <Ul>